photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

       device: ":/mnt/example"
 ```

 `device` should contain the path to the share on the NFS server, note the `:` at the beginning.
-In the above example, the share can be mounted as the named volume `originals` in your `docker-compose.yml`.
+In the above example, the share can be mounted as the named volume `originals`.
+You can also choose another name as long as it is consistent.

 Driver-specific options can be set after the server address in `o`, see the [nfs manual page](https://man7.org/linux/man-pages/man5/nfs.5.html).
 Here are some examples of commonly used options: